Tricep Push Downs

 Common Mistakes

-Flaring the elbows: It allows you to lift more weight, but it takes the work away from the tricep and onto the chest and shoulders.
-Keep your elbows tucked in close to your body.
+Flaring the elbows and moving your body: It might allow you to lift more weight, but it takes the work away from the triceps and onto the chest and shoulders.
+Keep your elbows tucked in close to your body and your body stable

 Moving your elbows back or forward during the rep: Once your elbows are set, don't move them.
-All it does is cause your chest and shoulders to assist the triceps to lift the weight.
+All it does is cause your chest and shoulders to assist the triceps in lifting the weight.
 The whole point of the exercise is to isolate the triceps, so make sure it's the muscle that's doing the work.

-Don't rush and bounce the reps at the bottom: Keep the reps controlled and pause briefly at the bottom.
+Rushing and bouncing the reps at the bottom: Keep the reps controlled and pause briefly at the bottom.